andrew henderson menu

 During the pandemic, some big box stores could sell a particular item, but small local stores were prohibited from selling the same thing.
 Does that seem fair to you?

-The US government even operates a site called Small Business Administration with helpful guides and other resources for aspiring entrepreneurs to explore opportunities, but nowhere will you find any mention of this bias against small business owners.
+The US government even operates a site called Small Business Administration, which provides helpful guides and other resources for aspiring entrepreneurs to explore opportunities.
+But nowhere will you find any mention of this bias against small business owners.

 In essence, being small in the US will be a big problem for you.

-In the World Bank “Doing Business” report for 2020, the US was ranked sixth for ease of business.
+In the latest World Bank ‘Doing Business’ report, the US is ranked sixth for ease of business.

-The report was put together after tons of market research and a thorough analysis of a country’s business environment, import tariffs, and its general economy.
+The report was put together after tons of market research and a thorough analysis of a country’s business environment, import tariffs and the general economy.

 So, there is no doubt that the US is still pretty attractive for certain businesses.

-The diverse market, the “first-world” persona, and the copyright laws in the US can be your best allies in setting up a business, but like every decision in your life, you have to be smart about it.
+The diverse market, the ‘first-world’ persona, and copyright laws in the US can be your best allies in setting up a business, but like every decision in your life, you have to be smart about it.

 The Future of Doing Business in the USA